Medical Laboratory Technician

 3. Possess a minimum cumulative GPA of 2.0 on a 4.0 scale on all previous high school and college work attempted.

 4. Submit ACCUPLACER scores for reading, writing and math or an ACT composite score.
+There is no minimum score requirement.

 5. Submit the online health division application with all uploaded required attachments by published deadline.